 At almost 1,900 m above sea level, Lake Naivasha is the Rift Valley’s highest lake.
-The glittering shores used to be home to Joy Adamson – the author of Born Free – and the 1987 classic Out of Africa was filmed on Cresent Island in the middle of the lake.
-Nowadays, a short drive from Nairobi, it’s a popular and accessible wildlife watching destination for day-trippers from the city.
+The glittering shores used to be home to Joy Adamson – the author of Born Free.
+And the 1987 classic ‘Out of Africa’ was filmed on Crescent Island in the middle of the lake.
+A short drive from Nairobi, it’s now a popular and accessible wildlife watching destination for day-trippers from the city.
 The lake is a mecca for birdwatching and provides a home to hundreds of grumpy hippos.
 While the swamps, grasslands, and woodlands around the lake support giraffe, zebra, and Cape buffalo.

-Average rating: 4.4 (very good)
+Average rating: 4.3 (very good)

 WILDLIFE IN Lake Naivasha

 According to reports submitted to WildSide, the species visitors most want to see here include:

 Hippo – 100% of visitors (4/4) reported sightings

 The lake is home to a population of around 400 hippos – so if you want to see these enormous creatures you have come to the right place!
 Taking a boat trip is an excellent way to see them close up – wallowing, half-submerged in the water.
 Boat trips can be organised from many of the lakeside lodges and campsites.
 At night they leave the water to graze on the lakeshore.
 At some lodges and campsites, you can see them grazing outside your windows or tents!
 Care needs to be taken as hippos are dangerous animals, and there have been several deaths recorded.

 Giraffe – 50% of visitors (2/4) reported sightings